OSInside/kiwi/doc/source/building_images/build_live_iso.rst

 .. _live_features:

-Decision for a live ISO technology
+`overlay` or `dmsquash`
 ----------------------------------

-The decision for the `overlay` vs. `dmsquash` dracut module depends on the features one wants to use.
-The `overlay` module only supports overlayfs based overlays, but with automatic creation of a writable layer for persistence.
+Whether you choose the `overlay` or `dmsquash` dracut module depends on the features you intend to use.
+The `overlay` module supports only overlayfs based overlays, but with automatic creation of a writable layer for persistence.
 The `dmsquash` module supports overlayfs as well as device-mapper based overlays.

-The following list describes important live ISO features and their support status compared to the `overlay` and `dmsquash` modules.
+The following list describes important Live ISO features and their support status in the `overlay` and `dmsquash` modules.

 ISO scan
   Usable in the same way with both dracut modules.
-This feature allows to boot the live ISO as a file from a grub loopback configured bootloader.
+This feature allows to boot the Live ISO as a file from a grub loopback configured bootloader.
-  The `live-grub-stick` tool is just one example that uses this feature.
+  The `live-grub-stick` tool is one example that uses this feature.
   For details how to setup ISO scan with the `overlay` module see :ref:`iso_as_file_to_usb_stick`

 ISO in RAM completely
   Usable with the `dmsquash` module through `rd.live.ram`.
-The `overlay` module does not support this mode but {kiwi} supports RAM only systems as OEM deployment into RAM from an install ISO media.
+The `overlay` module does not support this mode, while {kiwi} supports RAM only systems as OEM deployment into RAM from an install ISO media.
 For details how to setup RAM only deployments in {kiwi} see: :ref:`ramdisk_deployment`

 Overlay based on overlayfs
   Usable with both dracut modules.
-The readonly root filesystem gets overlayed with a readwrite filesystem using the kernel overlayfs filesystem.
+The readonly root filesystem is overlaid with a readwrite filesystem using the kernel overlayfs filesystem.

 Overlay based on device mapper snapshots
   Usable with the `dmsquash` module.
-A squashfs compressed readonly root gets overlayed with a readwrite filesystem using a device mapper snapshot.
-This method was the preferred one before overlayfs existed in the Linux kernel.
+A squashfs compressed readonly root is overlaid with a readwrite filesystem using a device mapper snapshot.

 Media Checksum Verification
-  Boot the live iso only for ISO checksum verification.
-This is possible with both modules but the `overlay` module uses the `checkmedia` tool whereas the upstream `dmsquash` module uses `checkisomd5`.
-The activation of the verification process is done by passing the kernel option `mediacheck` for the `overlay` module and `rd.live.check` for the `dmsquash` module.
+  Boot the Live iso only for ISO checksum verification.
+This is possible with both modules but the `overlay` module uses the `checkmedia` tool, whereas the upstream `dmsquash` module uses `checkisomd5`.
+The verification process is triggered by passing the kernel option `mediacheck` for the `overlay` module and `rd.live.check` for the `dmsquash` module.

 Live ISO through PXE boot
-  Boot the live image via the network.
-This is possible with both modules but uses different technologies.
+  Boot the Live image via the network.
+This is possible with both modules, but it uses different technologies.
 The `overlay` module supports network boot only in combination with the AoE (Ata Over Ethernet) protocol.
   For details see :ref:`network_live_boot`.
 The `dmsquash` module supports network boot by fetching the ISO image into memory from `root=live:<url>`